-IBM Cloud Functions is based on Apache OpenWhisk to develop application action which executes on an event trigger quickly.
+IBM Cloud Functions is based on Apache OpenWhisk to develop application action that quickly executes on an event trigger.

 Alibaba Function Compute

 An excellent option for China and the International market.
-Lately, Alibaba announced serverless compute offering which let you upload and run code without managing the servers and core infrastructure.
+Lately, Alibaba announced a serverless compute offering which lets you upload and run code without managing the servers and core infrastructure.

 An illustration of real-time IoT message processing serverless flow.

-Alibaba offers 1 million requests in FREE per month.
+Alibaba offers 1 million requests FREE per month.
 Good for trying out.

 The serverless concept is not just FaaS (functions as a service) but a lot more.
-I hope the above platform helps you to build a robust application without worrying about server administration and maintenance.
-And most importantly, at the lower cost.
+I hope the above platform helps you build a robust application without worrying about server administration and maintenance.
+And most importantly, at a lower cost.

 Going serverless is a great way to save the hosting and infrastructure management cost.
-Moving legacy application can be challenging; I get that.
+Moving legacy applications can be challenging; I get that.
 But, if you are building a modern new app, you should consider serverless in your architect.
-Here are some of the useful resources to learn Serverless.
+Here are some of the valuable resources to learn Serverless.